lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 The described analytical workflow makes extensive use of the **`conda`** package management and the **`snakemake`** workflow software.
 These software packages and the functionality of **`Rmarkdown`** provide the source for a rich, reproducible and extensible tutorial document.

 The workflow contained within this Tutorial performs an authentic bioinformatics analysis and using the whole human genome as a reference sequence.
 There are some considerations in terms of memory and processor requirement.
-Indexing the whole human genome for sequence read mapping using **`minimap2`** for example will use at least **`18 Gb`** of memory.
+Indexing the whole human genome for sequence read mapping using **`minimap2`** will use at least **`18 Gb`** of memory.
 The minimal recommended hardware setup for this tutorial is therefore a 4 threaded computer with at least 24 Gb of RAM and 15 Gb of storage space.

 There are few dependencies that need to be installed at the system level prior to running the tutorial.
 The **`conda`** package management software will coordinate the installation of the required bioinformatics software and their dependencies in user space - this is dependent on a robust internet connection.

 As a best practice this tutorial will separate primary DNA sequence data (the base-called fastq files) from the **`Rmarkdown`** source and the genome reference data.
 The analysis results and figures will again be placed in a separate working directory.
 The required layout for the primary data is shown in the figure below.
 This minimal structure will be prepared over the next few sections of this tutorial.
-The DNA sequences must be placed within a folder called **`RawData`** and the reference genome and annotation files must be placed in a folder named **`ReferenceData`**.
+The DNA sequences and mapping BED file must be placed within a folder called **`RawData`** and the reference genome and annotation files must be placed in a folder named **`ReferenceData`**.
+All results will be placed in a folder named **`Analysis`** and different sub-folders will be created for different steps in the workflow.
+The **`Static`** folder contains accessory methods, texts, bibliography and graphics.

 ![](Static/Images/FolderLayout.png)

 # Experimental setup

-The first required step for performing a  differential sequence analysis involves collation of information on the sequence collection, the reference genome and the target regions that should be enriched within the sequence collection.
+The first required step for performing a meta-analysis of a *Cas-mediated PCR-free enrichment protocol* based sequencing study is to define the experimental design.

+The example data included with this tutorial describes a Cas-mediated enrichment experiment that targets the HTT gene.
+The enriched sequence library has been sequenced using a single MinION flowcell on a GridION sequencing device.
+To manage the sizes of the datasets downloaded, the example dataset provided has been filtered to select for only the sequence reads on **`Chromosome 4`**.
+The example data is therefore a **synthetic dataset** - but no other enrichment or modification of the sequences has been performed.

+The design for the tutorial is defined within a YAML format configuration file (**`config.yaml`**).
+The tutorial's file is shown in the figure below.

 ![](Static/Images/ExperimentalDesign.png)

-The example data included with this tutorial describes a Cas9 experiment that has been used to enrich the HTT gene target.
-The enriched sequence library has been sequenced using a MinION flowcell on a GridION sequencing machine.
-To keep the sizes of the datasets downloaded more manageable, the example dataset provided has been filtered to select for only the sequence reads on **`Chromosome 4`**.
-Similarly, the **`snakemake`** workflow provided will download just the chromosome 4 reference sequence rather than the whole genome.
-The example data is therefore a **synthetic dataset** - but no other enrichment or modification of the sequences has been performed.

-This design is described in a configuration file named **`config.yaml`** - an example file has been provided with the tutorial.
-The content of this file is highlighted in the figure above.
+* **`pipeline`** identifies the workflow that this configuration file belongs to
+* **`study_name`** is a label used to identify the analysis and the label is used to name the files produced during the analysis

-**`reference_genome`** refers to the genome against which the sequence reads will be mapped; **`genome_annotation`** refers to the gene annotations assigned to this genome sequence.
-In this tutorial a URL is provided for both and the **`Snakemake`** workflow will download the corresponding files.
+* **`reference_genome`** refers to the genome against which the sequence reads will be mapped.
+In this tutorial a URL is provided and the **`Snakemake`** workflow will download the corresponding file.

-The only other parameters that should be considered include

-* **`target_regions`**,
-* **`study`**,
-* **`target_proximity`**,
-* **`offtarget_level`**
+* **`target_regions`** points to a BED format file that describes the genomic coordinates for each of the targets being assessed.
+The BED file format is a tab-delimited file with un-named columns describing, in order, the chromosome, start position, end position and target name.
+* **`fastq`** is a pointer to either a single fastq file (may be gzipped) or a folder of fastq files.
+These are the sequences that will be mapped to the **`reference_genome`** and assessed for mapping to the targets defined in **`target_regions`**
+* **`gstride`**, **`target_proximity`** and **`offtarget_level`** are parameters used to control the analysis.
+For offtarget and background assessment, the genome is split into windows **`gstride`** nucleotides in length and mean coverage is assessed.
+Regions with a mean-coverage of > **`offtarget_level X`** the mean background level are defined as being off-target enrichment regions. **`target_proximity`** defines the window up- and down-stream of the **`target_regions`** that are excluded from the background calculations.
+This reduces overall mean background by excluding ontarget reads that extend beyond the target-region.

 \newpage